 The greenhouse effect?

-This effect is a gradual rise in the temperature of Earth due to greenhouse gases, such as water vapor, carbon dioxide, methane, ozone and all kinds of industrial gases, present in our atmosphere.
+This effect is a gradual rise in the temperature of Earth due to greenhouse gases, such as water vapour, carbon dioxide, methane, ozone and all kinds of industrial gases, present in our atmosphere.
 They come from numerous natural sources, but they are also produced by human activities.
 The greenhouse effect is a natural process of temperature regulation.
 Thanks to it, various life forms have developed on the planet.
 Without it, the temperatures on Earth would simply be too low.
 Unfortunately, the greenhouse effect is increasing year by year.
 This is mainly due to the increasing amount of carbon dioxide and methane in the atmosphere.
 Carbon dioxide is released naturally (even during breathing), but the majority of it comes from the combustion of fossil fuels.
 A significant source of methane is industrial pig and cattle farming.
 Other gases that have a great influence on global warming are gases generated during industrial processes.
-One of them are freons, which are used in the production of deodorants and in the automotive industry.
+One of them is freons, which are used in the production of deodorants and in the automotive industry.
 In addition to their influence on the greenhouse effect, they also contribute to the destruction of the ozone layer, which protects us from harmful UV rays that can cause skin diseases and reduced immunity.

 Global warming and its effects

 Global warming is actually the result of the increasing greenhouse effect.
 It is causing the average temperature on Earth to keep increasing.
 If the temperature on our planet increases by 1.5 °C compared to the pre-industrial era there will be serious consequences.
 This might seem like a small difference, but once this so-called "safe" limit is exceeded, temperatures will start to rise at an ever faster rate.
 If the temperature rise is 2 °C, the consequences will be catastrophic.
-First of all, heat waves will appear, not only in the equatorial regions of the globe, but also in Europe.
+First of all, heat waves will appear, not only in the equatorial regions of the globe, but worldwide.
 High temperatures will accelerate the process of water evaporation and, combined with low rainfall, will lead to long-term droughts and shortages of drinking water.
-It will also greatly harm food crops, which in turn may contribute to migration in search of better living conditions, and ultimately to possible conflicts over access to water.
+It will also greatly harm crops, which in turn may contribute to migration in search of better living conditions, and ultimately to possible conflicts over access to water.
 Many animal species that lose their natural habitat will also disappear.
 The increase in temperature will also contribute to the rapid melting of glaciers and consequently raise the sea level.
 This will pose a threat to the inhabitants of coastal regions that will be permanently flooded.
 As a result of the increase in temperature coral whitening has also occurred, which has disrupted the entire marine ecosystem.

 As you can see, the forecasts are not very optimistic, and these are just a few of the possible effects of global warming.
 However, we still have the ability to stop climate change or at least slow it down.